Pokémon X and Y: Critical reception

 Pokémon X and Y were released to positive reception, garnering "generally favorable reviews" according to review aggregator Metacritic.
 The positive reception allowed X and Y to claim the 15th and 13th highest-rated games on the Nintendo 3DS, respectively.
 Fellow review aggregator OpenCritic assessed that the games received "mighty" approval, being recommended by 84% of critics.
-The Japanese magazine Weekly Famitsu awarded the game a near-perfect score, earning it the publication's Platinum Award.
-This made them the second-highest rated Pokémon titles by the magazine, behind only the perfect score awarded to Pokémon Black and White.
+Three of the four reviewers for the Japanese magazine Weekly Famitsu awarded the game a 10/10 score, This made them the second-highest rated Pokémon titles by the magazine, behind only the perfect score awarded to Pokémon Black and White.
+Two of the reviewers found the new graphics and 3D display made the game feel fresh and fun, as well as praising the newer gameplay mechanics such as mega evolutions and super training.

 The games received universal praise for the transition to 3D graphics, the enhanced visuals, and integration of online play.
 Edge magazine reviewers described the visuals as "rich in detail and flavour, from the stately majesty of the affluent areas to a dilapidated, overgrown hotel whose only guests are squatting punks".
 Simon Parkin of Eurogamer similarly complimented the game's "smooth and natural" transition to 3D, declaring that "Pokémon X & Y is the finest expression of Satoshi Tajiri's obsessive vision yet."
 Matt Kamen of The Observer praised the new gameplay mechanics and the graphical and audio improvements, and deemed the games to be "the series' zenith".

 IGN reviewer Jose Otero found that the game was "a successful transition to a 3D world", calling it "an even more social, beautiful, and strategic game" compared to its predecessors, adding that many of the new Pokémon's 3D models and animations complemented their individual species' personalities, and that the new Mega Evolutions were "similarly impressive".
 He also praised the faster pace of the early game, with X and Y providing a wide range of Pokémon to catch within the first hour of gameplay.
 While Game Informer reviewer Kyle Hilliard found the title's gameplay additions to be mostly positive, "[making] everything more inviting, attractive, and fun", the magazine also felt that they ultimately did not "break the mold" of what players expected from the franchise.
 Ernest Cavalli at Joystiq and Griffin McElroy at Polygon both praised the gameplay, with Cavalli calling it "hands-down the best in the series", and that the game could be enjoyed equally by both veterans and newcomers to the franchise.
 Daan Koopman from Nintendo World Report also gave positive reviews about the 3D graphics, music, characters, and the changes to battles, but criticized the inconsistencies in the presentation overall and found the new battle types not that exciting.
 Parkin indicated that the original appeal of the series—catching every Pokémon—"remains resolutely undiminished after all this time."
 Conversely, Edge claimed some of the series' "original magic had been lost across so many iterative updates" and criticized its unsteady framerate in 3D mode.